 - Time to thoroughly grasp the material and gain skills

 - Ability to build a portfolio to present to employers

 CSI Makes CPT Programs Affordable

 At CSI, we also extend our academic flexibility to our financial options!

 We offer numerous financial benefits for students looking to succeed with our programs, including:

 - Payment Plan Options

 - Lower cost per hour compared to competitors; for example, a business career program is only $1250 tuition per quarter, costing less than $7000 on average per year.

-- 1-year certificate level institution, so the student commits to a program for 1-year, instead of 2-years associates or 4 -years bachelor’s degrees.
+- 1-year certificate programs, so the student commits to a program for 1-year, instead of 2-years associates or 4 -years bachelor’s degrees.

 - Free 15-min legal sessions for CSI students with Gardini Law Partnership.

 At CSI, we believe in supporting your success in every way, which is why we offer flexible programs and payment options for your education.
 No financial situation should stand in the way of achieving a quality education.

 For additional guidance on flexible financing, please contact one of our knowledgeable team members here!

 Curricular Practical Training is not interchangeable with Optional Practical Training.
 It is, therefore, essential you understand the difference between the two before pursuing one or the other.

 If you are an F-1 student at CSI still enrolled in your program of study and would like to discuss fulfilling your CPT requirement or begin the process of authorization, contact CSI right away.
 The sooner you start the CPT authorization process, the more time you can give yourself to complete this integral component of your education.